GuerdonL/FutureOfUsWeb/README.md

 ## Getting Started as a Contributor
 ### Operating System
 This project is best worked on using a linux distribution, preferably a debian or ubuntu based one (Ubuntu recommended).
-That said, MacOS will work is you install <a href='https://brew.sh/'><p>homebrew</p></a> and are willing to do the research to translate the below commands from apt/bash.
+That said, MacOS will work if you install <a href='https://brew.sh/'><p>homebrew</p></a> and are willing to do the research to translate the below commands from apt/bash.
 Windows is the worst OS for the job because it isn't unix based, but can be made to work with

-<a href='https://docs.microsoft.com/en-us/windows/wsl/install'><p>Windows Subsystem For Linux (WSL)</p></a> or manual installation of git bash and all other tools (wsl is vastly preffered as it should mirror native ubuntu well).
+<a href='https://docs.microsoft.com/en-us/windows/wsl/install'><p>Windows Subsystem For Linux (WSL)</p></a> or manual installation of git bash and all other tools (wsl is vastly preferred as it should mirror native ubuntu well).

-It is reccomended that you use some sort of environmental isolation, such as a vm or sandbox.
-Virtual machines are likely more beginner friendly, but may be severly limiting in terms of system resources if you opt not to use a type 1 hypervisor (e.g. virtualbox may not be good enough, research type 1 hypervisors like qemu).
+It is recommended that you use some sort of environmental isolation, such as a vm or sandbox.
+Virtual machines are likely more beginner friendly, but may be severely limiting in terms of system resources if you opt not to use a type 1 hypervisor (e.g. virtualbox may not be good enough, research type 1 hypervisors like qemu).

 ### How This Project is Arranged